lineGrip Safety and Warnings

 - feels hard to hold on to for a few seconds – probable temperature: >55°C

-Naturally, the sense of temperature is a very subjective matter, and varies greatly from person to person, but you can probably assess how temperature sensitive you are.
-If you suppose you’re rather sensitive to temperature with the touch of your hand, please subtract 5° from above values.
-If you suppose to be rather temperature unsensitive, please add 5° to above values.
+Naturally, the sense of temperature is a very subjective matter which varies greatly from person to person, but you can probably assess how temperature sensitive you are.
+If you suppose you’re rather sensitive to temperature with the touch of your hand (e.g. subtle and soft skin), please subtract 5° from above values.
+If you suppose to be rather temperature unsensitive (e.g. rock climbers hands), please add 5° to above values.

 Also, please take into account, that when your hands are cold, or the ambient temperature is low, you will be more sensitive to temperature, so please subtract 5° from above values.